maidsafe-archive/SystemDocs/en/faqs/safecoin.md

 The volume of supply and demand will grow with the network, which tends to create an increasingly stable currency that increases in value over time.
 Value grows because it is linked to its usefulness (incentive to hold, which also increases over time), and the increasing number of users of the network (people wanting to hold it).

 Over time this virtuous circle becomes stronger (as the volume increases) because the number of users is growing.
 The incentive to hold and use safecoin will also increase due to the addition of applications and services.
 Speculation will disrupt this of course, but the network provides a real value anchor that will help to dampen this impact.

-For more information about this FAQ, refer to the full answer on [maidsafe.org](https://www.maidsafe.org/t/what-gives-safecoin-value-and-differentiates-it-from-altcoins/411).

 ###Where do I trade my MaidSafe coins?